KevinWang94/KevinWang94.github.io/_posts/2017-11-10-EasterIsland3.md

 long, five hours, which I passed through some combination of sleeping and watching Wonder Woman.
 Be warned that these flights are unfortunately expensive, given the flight's duration and lack of competition in this market (only LATAM flies the route).
-We paid over $700 roundtrip, despite bookly decently early.
+We paid over $700 roundtrip, despite booking decently early.
 For aviation geeks, Easter Island is also notable because there can only be a single inbound flight at any given time in the air (see [here](http://onemileatatime.boardingarea.com/2016/05/12/easter-island-flying-restrictions/) for more details).
 Following the map during the flight was a good reminder of how damn